 The node’s static role defines what kind of resource and functionality are delivered by that node to the network, and how the network uses such nodes.
-The network recognizes four static role categories:
+The network recognizes four static role categories with their respective functions:

-light material – performs short-term data storage and network trafficking;
+Light material nodes perform short-term data storage and network trafficking.

-neutral – participates in the network consensus (not in the workload distribution) and has at least one utility role.
+Neutral nodes participate in the network consensus (not in the workload distribution) and have at least one utility role.

 Static role correlates with the type of resource the node can provide to the cloud, and is a part of the omni-scaling feature of the Insolar Platform.
 All static role categories are detailed below.

-Neutral nodes participate in the network consensus but do not receive any workload automatically distributed by the Insolar network.
+Neutral nodes participate in the network consensus but don’t receive any workload automatically distributed by the Insolar network.
 Neutral nodes serve particular functions:

-Virtual nodes are stateless, fast, easy to join and leave, and do not need data recovery.
+Virtual nodes are stateless, fast, easy to join and leave, and don’t need data recovery.
 On the Insolar network, virtual nodes do the following:

 Light material nodes¶

 Light material nodes are stateful and they automatically collect hot data and indices upon restart.
 On the Insolar network, light material nodes do the following:

 Manage data access and do audit.